 Labelling of Decanted Chemicals - OHS Information Sheet

 The following is guidance on the requirements for the labelling of decanted chemicals at Monash University.
-With the introduction of the Globally Harmonised System (GHS) for labelling, it is preferable that all decanted chemicals are labelled according to these requirements.
+All chemical labels must meet the requirements under the Globally Harmonised System (GHS)

-These are the minimum requirements for labelling of decanted chemicals.
-For chemicals that are deemed high risk, the more descriptive labelling provided within Chemwatch should be used.
+These are the minimum requirements for the labelling of decanted chemicals.

 If containers cannot be labelled in this fashion due to their size, then a reference number should be attached to the container.
 This reference number should correspond to a reference document that is accessible in the lab that contains the list of chemicals and their hazards.